 Saints celebrated on the 19th of May

-SAINT DUNSTAN, BISHOP
+SAINT DUNSTAN, ARCHBISHOP OF CANTERBURY

 Dunstan, born in the early 10th century, was given by his father Heorstan, an Anglo-Saxon noble, to the care of the Irish scholars at Glastonbury.
 With his parent's consent he was tonsured, received minor orders and served in the ancient church of St Mary.